mia-care/demo-device-portal/README.md

 # Demo Device Portal

-A field-service portal for managing the maintenance lifecycle of **Demo portable oxygen concentrators (POCs)**: fleet inventory, filter & sieve-bed replacement schedules, battery health, and service tickets.
+A field-service portal for managing the maintenance lifecycle of **Demo medical devices**: fleet inventory, filter & sieve-bed replacement schedules, battery health, and service tickets.

 > This repository simulates a **customer-side application** to be imported into the **Mia-Platform Console (IDP)**.
 It is a monorepo containing service source, container definitions, Kubernetes manifests, and a Mia-Platform **import descriptor**.